compendio/goldbug-manual/README.md

 ### 10.1 Chat over POPTASTIC

-So why should you still use a dedicated chat server or secure chat protocols with plug-ins for encryption, if you can just use his e-mail address for e-mail and chat at the same time?
+So why should you still use a dedicated chat server or secure chat protocols with plug-ins for encryption, if you can just use the own e-mail address for e-mail and chat at the same time?
 The multi-decade old POP3 protocol and numerous email servers can now be used for encrypted chat with GoldBug.
 The e-mail server is simply converted as a chat server.

-For this, the chat message is converted into an encrypted email, sent via POP3 or IMAP, and the recipient is converted back into a chat message.
+For this, the chat message is converted into an encrypted email, sent via POP3 or IMAP, and the recipient is converting it back into a chat message.
 Since the GoldBug Messenger is also an e-mail client at the same time, the encrypted message exchange also works via e-mail.
 The program will automatically detect if it is an email via POP3 or a chat message.

 Chat and email through POPTASTIC are proxy enabled and can therefore be operated from work, the university or behind a firewall, even through the Tor network.
 If you log in to your e-mail account with a web browser, you can see what the encrypted message looks like.

 The additional symmetrical end-to-end encryption via POP3 can - as with the echo protocol - not only be used as forward secrecy, but can also be renewed "instantaneously" every second.
 Therefore, here too (as above) of Instant Perfect Forward Secrecy (IPFS) is spoken, which is now possible via POP3 and IMAP for the POPTASTIC chat!
-Finally, there is also the option in POPTASTIC of making a call for the transmission of a gemini using the methods differentiated above.
+Finally, there is also the option in POPTASTIC of making a call for the transmission of a Gemini using the methods differentiated above.

-This option variety of the chat encryption with POPTASTIC is not given so far also with the architectural derivatives for mobile terminals.
+This option variety of the chat encryption with POPTASTIC is not given so far also with the architectural derivatives for mobile devices.

 Anyway, for users surely an interesting and easy way to chat encrypted via this email protocol.

 ### 10.2 E-mail via POPTASTIC

-Just as there is e-mail about the e-mail key and how to chat over the POPTASTIC key, it is also possible to e-mail via POPTASTIC.
-Since POPTASTIC is a key with which the friend is entered (via the friend-add tab), the POPTASTIC contact or the e-mail address is provided with a lock symbol and additionally marked with a background color to indicate that the message exchange here always happens only encrypted.
+Just as there is e-mail utilizing the e-mail key and as to chat over the POPTASTIC key, it is also possible to e-mail via POPTASTIC.
+Since POPTASTIC is a key which the friend is adding to the own client (via the friend-add tab), the POPTASTIC contact or the e-mail address is provided with a lock symbol and additionally marked with a background color to indicate that the message exchange here always happens only encrypted.

-If you add an e-mail address in the friend-add-tab, that contact will also be added to the contact list in the e-mail - but without the locked icon and background color.
+If you add an e-mail address in the add-friend tab, that contact will also be added to the contact list in the e-mail - but without the locked icon and background color.
 This indicates that the e-mail messages are unencrypted with this contact.
 This is the case if someone does not use the GoldBug client.
 Then POPTASTIC will send the email unencrypted to the @mail address.

 The program knows: if you mail from the POPTASTIC key to a POPTASITC key, then this is always encrypted and can also be chat.
 And if you mail from the POPTASTIC key to an @mail address, then the message is unencrypted.
-This is the only and rare case that the message leaves the client unencrypted, since it does not use the echo protocol, but the regular e-mail protocol SMTP.
+This is the only and rare case that the client leaves the message unencrypted, since it does not use the echo protocol, but the regular e-mail protocol SMTP.

 However, if the contact also uses GoldBug, both can permanently email encrypted when the POPTASTIC key is entered in the Add Friend tab.

-E-mail via POPTASTIC is so simple permanent encrypted e-mailing by simply swapping once at the beginning of the POPTASTIC key.
+E-mail via POPTASTIC is then a simple permanent encrypted e-mailing, by simply swapping once the POPTASTIC key at the beginning.

 ### 10.3 Setting up POPTASTIC